Why do I need to register for the Pod?

 Where can I find my school or group’s blogs?

 If you are looking for blogs from a specific school or group you can go to the school or group’s homepage and view their blogs from there.
-You can search for a school or group under the map on the Pod Community page, or if you are looking for your school or group’s blogs, you can log in and then press the ‘My school/group’ button at the top of the page.
+You can search for a school or group under the map on your schools page, which you can access through My Account, or if you are looking for your school or group’s blogs, you can log in and then press the ‘My school/group’ button at the top of the page.

 How do I sign up to a campaign?